Toolkit: Reproductive Health

 Family Planning

 As ACP warned in our reaction to Dobbs, the end of federal abortion rights threatened to erode protections for other services guaranteed under the right to privacy such as contraception or fertility treatments.
 In February 2024, the Alabama Supreme Court ruled that embryos were legally children under the state’s fetal personhood law, leading to clinicians pausing IVF services across the state.
 Although services have since resumed after Alabama legislators passed a law protecting clinicians from liability for providing standard-of-care IVF treatments, legislators are considering new restrictions and additional litigation is expected.
-With 19 states having some form of fetal personhood laws on their books, this situation signaled how reproductive care could face additional restrictions going forward.
+With at least 24 states having some form of fetal personhood laws on their books, this situation signaled how reproductive care could face additional restrictions going forward.

 Maternal Health